 Sought out for his “rich and resonant” and “sweet, well-projected lyric tenor,” Michael Desnoyers has sung over 50 different roles across San Francisco Bay Area stages, including performances with Opera San Jose, West Bay Opera, West Edge Opera, Festival Opera, Lamplighters Music Theatre, Cinnabar Theatre, Ars Minerva, Pocket Opera, and the Handel Opera Project.
-Highlights from 2018 include Marco in The Gondoliers, Gennaro in Lucrezia Borgia, Paolino in Il matrimonio segreto, and the tenor solos in Orff’s Carmina Burana and Bach’s Johannes-Passion.
+Highlights from 2018 include Frederic in The Pirates of Penzance, Marco in The Gondoliers, Gennaro in Lucrezia Borgia, Paolino in Il matrimonio segreto, and the tenor solos in Orff’s Carmina Burana and Bach’s Johannes-Passion.

 Praised for “a beautifully produced, even voice whose palpable sincerity and flawless legato seemed ideally suited to Mozart,” he has performed most of the major roles in the Mozart tenor repertoire, including Belmonte in Die Entführung aus dem Serail, Tamino in Die Zauberflöte, Ferrando in Così fan tutte, and Don Ottavio in Don Giovanni, and the title role in La clemenza di Tito.